stvnorg/golang-checkout-basket/README.md

 #### (Optional environment variable)
 The api using a simple json db (scribble golang module).
 And it has an optional environment variable "DB_NAME".
-Default value for DB_NAME=basket_db, if you want to change it into something else you set the variable
+Default value for DB_NAME=basket_db, if you want to change it into something else you can set the variable

 ```bash
 $ export DB_NAME=<your-db-name>